gre0071/lora_detector/README.md

 # LoRaWAN detector

 ## Description
-This detector serves for LoRaWAN monitoring air time of individual sensors.
-The detector can decode payload based on Network Sesion Key and Application Sesion Key.
+This detector is intended for LoRaWAN monitoring of airtime for individual sensors.
+The detector can decode payload based on Network Session Key and Application Session Key.

-The input of this detector is a fields contain size payload SIZE, spreding factor SF, band width BAD_WIDTH, code rate CODE_RATE, time stamp record TIMESTAMP and  payload from message PHY_PAYLOAD.
-This values are captured from LoRaWAN packet.
+The inputs of this detector are fields containing size payload SIZE, spreading factor SF, bandwidth BAD_WIDTH, code rate CODE_RATE, time stamp record TIMESTAMP and payload from message PHY_PAYLOAD.
+These values are captured from LoRaWAN packet.

 ## Interfaces
 - Input: One UniRec interface